Low Budget Filmmaking Equipment List: What Do You Actually Need?

 It is easy to get overwhelmed looking at a list like this because of the influx of information.

-As I mentioned before, you do not need to purchase all of these items are once to get you started.
-It’s helpful to have all of this information in one place so you can refer to it whenever needed.
+As I mentioned, you do not need to purchase all these items at once to get started.
+However, it’s helpful to have all of this information in one place so you can refer to it whenever needed.

 Be sure to do your research on any items before you purchase.
-I have purchased several items throughout the years I wish I did not, and a little bit of research would prevent those mistakes.
+I have purchased several items I wish I had not throughout the years, and a little research would prevent those mistakes.